Your feedback to us

 - attending a focus group

-- Advice and Feedback hours of the Directors of Academic and Pastoral Support (DAPS)
+- Advice and Feedback hours of the Director of Student Engagement and Progression

 - the Student-Staff Liaison Committee (SSLC)